What Is Rotator Cuff Repair?

 - have shoulder pain that lasts for more than six

 months, even after physical therapy

 - use your shoulders and arms for your work

 rather than those caused by chronic conditions.
-Therefore, see your doctor as soon as
+See your doctor as soon as

-Preparing for Rotator Cuff Repair
+Preparing for Rotator Cuff Surgery Repair

 shoulder pain while you wait for surgery.
 Your doctor or physical therapist may

 Rotator Cuff Repair Procedure